How to Replace Lower Control Arm Bushings?

 Regularly withstanding the road conditions and the driving behavior brings the control arms and its parts to an end.
 As a result, the parts are worn out, and the bushing falls apart.
 Remember that driving with failed lower control arms or worn bushings is not a safe practice; read here how to replace lower control arm bushings.

 The ball joint must be removed to start working with the replacement.
 Use a wrench that is about 20mm to 24mm and take off the cotter pin to access the ball joint.
-You need to do a hammer strike the spindle to lower the control arm once the ball joint is removed to proceed right on how to replace lower control arm bushings.
+You need to do a hammer strike on the spindle to lower the control arm once the ball joint is removed to proceed right on how to replace lower control arm bushings.

 Now you need to remove the sway bar link, so it does not come in the way.
 Here you need a 14mm or 15mm wrench or socket, and if you see a mini taper fit there, you may need to hammer it just as you did it for the ball joint.